Should You Let Your Friend Repair Your Vehicle?

 ● Should I Take My Car to the Dealer or a Mechanic?

 If your car is still under warranty, you will definitely want to take it to the dealer for any repairs.
-Your warranty should cover auto repairs up to your policy limit until its time is up.
+Your warranty should cover auto repairs up to your contract limit until its time is up.
 Dealerships also have to work under the standards of the manufacturer.
 This means they will want to make sure you are completely satisfied with the work they have done.

 ● Can a 20 Year Old Car be Reliable?